 The operations of DTC have grown to include many new programs beyond their warehouse, which has presently served over 2000 families.
 Their primary focus is on clothing, books, and toys, as well as brand-new toiletries, scholastic tools, and other necessities.
 They have held an annual coat drive, providing over 1000 coats hand-picked for local children within the past 5 years.
 They have expanded their toy drive to work with local police and firefighters in granting every possible holiday wish they receive.
-Just this year, DTC has implemented a new leadership program for middle and high schoolers known as the Susan Paul Sirkman Leadership Program, which fosters the message at the heart of DTC; giving back to the community and supporting the disadvantaged is just as relevant and important for children as it is for adults.
+In 2015, DTC implemented a new leadership program for middle and high schoolers known as the Susan Paul Sirkman Leadership Program, which fosters the message at the heart of DTC; giving back to the community and supporting the disadvantaged is just as relevant and important for children as it is for adults.
 Thus far, over 60 youths have participated in this program.
 In 2016, the Marcia and Fred Altman Community Service was initiated targeting high risk youths to inspire service and to train for employment.

 Maxine Harvey, Co-Founder

 Talia Harvey, Co-Founder and Treasurer

 Talia Harvey, age 17, started Debbie’s Treasure Chest when she was just 7 years old.
 She has received the JFK Making a Difference Award for her work.
 She has recently started the Susan Paul Sirkman Leadership Program, where she has recruited over 20 middle schoolers to participate.
 She has received numerous governmental citations from United States Senators Kerry, Markey and Warren, Congresswoman Niki Tsongas, State Senators Baddour and Ives, Representative Campbell, and Mayors Manzi and Zanni.
 She received the National AXA Scholarship, the Comcast Leadership Award the College Club Scholarship for her work.
-Talia acts as the Treasurer of Harvey Girls, Inc. Currently, Talia will attend the University of Massachusetts, Amherst in the Commonwealth Honors College and the Isenberg School of Business.
+Talia acts as the Treasurer of Harvey Girls, Inc. Talia will attend the University of Massachusetts, Amherst in the Commonwealth Honors College and the Isenberg School of Business.